Menu

 Director: Stuart Gillard

-Writer: Geoff Rodkey, Ron McGee, Annie DeYoung
+Writer: Ron McGee, Annie DeYoung

-Genres: Family, Comedy, Science Fiction, TV Movie
+Genres: Comedy, Family, Science Fiction, TV Movie

 Keywords monster, halloween, teen movie, fighting supernatural

-Production Companies Bad Angels Productions, Ltd.
+Production Companies Bad Angels Productions, Ltd., Just Singer Entertainment, Disney Channel

 Box Office Revenue: $0